Ayadi-Hassen/Jumia-end-to-end-test/README.md

 buy_product=driver.find_element(By.XPATH,'//*[@id="add-to-cart"]/button/span').click()

 ```
+- Identify the buy button with the method fin_elemnt(By.XPATH,"put the XPATH")
+- Add to cart with the function click()
+- Confirm the order

 ## Cancel Order
 This will allow how to cancel the order.
 We have used the SELECT method for example : select_by_index, select_by_value.